vietcode/flip-book.html/README.md

-# flip-book.tag
+# flip-book.html
-Riot.js tag to display contents as book pages.
+Web component to display contents as book pages.

 This is a project set up to help promoting writing open source software among Vietnamese developers.